spenoir/parseURL/README.md

 This is a simple function that I've written as a jQuery plugin.
 It simply takes a url as a string and returns its attributes, much the same way that window.location does but with a bit more detail.
+Also window.location only gives you the current page url.
+Often when dealing with asynchronous calls and ajax history, you need to do a lot url parsing.
+This method solves that problem.
 You could extend the window.location object with this function but I don't like messing with prototyping native javascript methods.